Yonsei-TGIL/CLEMENT/README.md

 - Genomic decomposition and reconstruction of **non-tumor** diploid subclones (2022)
 - CLonal decomposition via Expectation-Maximization algorithm established in Non-Tumor setting
 - Support multiple diploid sample
+- Biallelic variants (Homo, 1/1) can degrade the performance of CLEMENT.

 ## Overview of CLEMENT workflow and core algorithms
 <br/>